Your acceptance of the Housing Application and Agreement means that you agree to and accept the following Terms and Conditions:

 - Releases: Once you accept the Housing Agreement, you have 48 hours to cancel with no penalty.
 After the cancellation deadline, you will be released from the agreement only if you withdraw from the University, study abroad, or find a replacement student approved by Housing & Residence Life to take over your housing agreement before move-in day.
 If you are unable to find an approved replacement student before move-in day, you may petition Housing & Residence Life for release.
 If the release is approved, you will be charged a cancellation fee equivalent to the Fall semester room rent.

 - University-Initiated Termination: The University may terminate this agreement and your occupancy rights at any time, after giving notice, if (1) the University is closed or experiencing exigent or emergency circumstances, including but not limited to public health crises and pandemics; or (2) a residence is totally or partially destroyed by any cause; or (3) a residence is needed by the University to accommodate special needs of the University as they arise.
+In the event that the University terminates the agreement before move-in, the University will release affected students from the financial obligations owed for the term of the License.
+In the event that the University terminates the agreement after move-in, the University will use a refund schedule mirroring the institutional tuition and fees schedule, adjusted for fixed operating costs.

 - Assignment and Subletting: You may not assign this License or sublet the Premises or any part thereof.
 The facility is to be used only as your primary residence.